Chapter 18: Pre-processing

 stmt_listone more statements

 Here are examples that illustrate the various macro types, in alphabetical order with examples.
+The names of the macro types are the same as the same structure in the grammar so the definition is easy to spot.

 cte_tables